lorraine-sanares/humanitix-discord-bot/README.md

 # Humanitix Discord Bot

-A Discord bot that tracks Humanitix event data and provides real-time ticket sales and attendee counts.
+Built a Discord bot (Chico the cat 🐾) that fetches Humanitix event data in real time — including ticket sales, attendee counts and event details.
+Made it for my uni tech club so the events director doesn’t have to keep asking the IT team for updates.

 ## Features